AlbinTouma/illicitfinance.github.io/content/_index.md

 # Illicit Finance

-Welcome to Illicit Finance for investigators -- a collection of investigations on illicit financial flows and the business networks behind crime and war.
+Welcome to Illicit Finance for Investigators -- a collection of investigations into illicit financial flows and the business networks behind crime and war.